-The Alameda CTC executive director chairs the ACTAC, the technical advisory committee to the Alameda CTC.
+The Alameda CTC executive director chairs the ACTAC, the technical advisory committee to Alameda CTC.
 Members provide technical expertise, analysis and recommendations related to transportation planning, programming and funding.
 ACTAC is comprised of:

 Bicycle and Pedestrian Advisory Committee (BPAC)

-BPAC generally meets on the second Thursday of the month from 5:30 to 7:30 p.m. at the Alameda CTC offices.
+BPAC generally meets quarterly on the second Thursday of the month from 5:30 to 7:30 p.m. at the Alameda CTC offices.
 Meetings are open to the public.

-Citizens Watchdog Committee (CWC)
+Independent Watchdog Committee (IWC)

 Paratransit Advisory and Planning Committee (PAPCO)